By Katie Collins

 Even though the students write their letters, there is no promise that their wishes will come true.
 As was the case, in November, when a boy asked Siegel if she had heard back from the Pentagon.
 Siegel had not.
 A girl tried to comfort her classmate when she said "the Pentagon would definitely answer."

 When the students met John Travolta, he told Siegel and the other coaches to wait for the students as he gave them a tour at the Philadelphia Summit for Volunteers.
 Siegel says it was "like we didn’t even exist" which she adds "is really the focus."

 Aside from Travolta, students have met; Former Secretary of State Colin Powell, Walter Cronkite, Oprah Winfrey, Yogi Berra, Linda Ellerbee, Israeli Prime Minister Shimon Peres, just to name a few.
 The Wall of Fame showcases world renowned leaders and celebrities, that many people could only dream of ever meeting.

 The idea of meeting society’s elite came about when the coaches wanted the students to know that there are famous role-models who are approachable.
 Calling the students "magnets for role-models" Siegel explains that with their red shirts and cameras, the students are "not only really cute, but they're very professional."

-All of the equipment used, has been purchased with money the students have earned.
+Page 2 of 2 - All of the equipment used, has been purchased with money the students have earned.
 For their trips, the students host a Tricky Tray fundraiser, sell "smencils" which are pencils that smell, along with chocolate bars.
 Siegel says it is "really neat" that the students are "learning to work for what they want."
 For this year's big trip, the sixth graders will go to Boston and the fifth graders will go to Harrisburg.

 Every day, the students volunteer their time, arriving an hour before classes start for the DVE-TV news and staying an hour after school for the newspaper which is known as "The Smile-O Gram."